 Chapter Description Introduction on page 6 Outlines the role of a marketplace owner and gives an overview of the marketplace owner's tasks.
-Managing Suppliers on page 9 Describes how to allow suppliers to publish their services to a marketplace, and how to revoke the publishing approval.
-Administrating Marketplaces on page 11 Describes the administration options available for marketplace owners.
-Customizing Marketplaces on page 14 Describes the customizing options available for marketplace owners.
-Menu Options and User Roles on page 16 Gives an overview of the menu options relevant for marketplace owners.
+Managing Service Sellers on page 10 Describes how to allow suppliers, brokers, and resellers to publish services to a marketplace, and how to revoke the publishing approval.
+Administrating Marketplaces on page 12 Describes the administration options available for marketplace owners.
+Customizing Marketplaces on page 15 Describes the customizing options available for marketplace owners.
+Managing Billing and Payment on page 17 Describes how BSS supports marketplace owners in calculating and collecting their revenue shares.
+Menu Options and User Roles on page 18 Gives an overview of the menu options relevant for marketplace owners.